cake-build/docker/README.md

 Images are currently continuously built for last 10 versions of Cake version 1.0 or newer.
 Currently based on official Microsoft images available ( [mcr.microsoft.com/dotnet/sdk](https://github.com/microsoft/containerregistry) ).

-To to pin to a specific version suffix with Cake version i.e. `cakebuild/cake:sdk-6.0` becomes `cakebuild/cake:sdk-6.0-v1.3.0`.
+To pin to a specific version suffix with Cake version i.e. `cakebuild/cake:sdk-6.0` becomes `cakebuild/cake:sdk-6.0-v1.3.0`.

 Tags are added dynamically as new are added to Microsoft container registry, check https://hub.docker.com/r/cakebuild/cake/tags for currently available tags.